Nepal-College-of-Information-Technology/presentation-janak/README.md

 - \( [x_1, x_2, \ldots, x_n] \) -> Input to the \( n \) given neurons.
 - \( [y_1, y_2, \ldots, y_n] \) -> Output obtained from the \( n \) given neurons.
 - \( w_{ij} \) -> Weight associated with the connection between the \( i \)-th and the \( j \)-th neuron.
+We calculate weights in Hopfield networks to store and retrieve patterns by determining the associations between neurons.

 ### Training Algorithm